primaryodors/elantia/README.md

 # elantia

 # About
-Fast, lightweight neural net for ML/AI.
+Slow, non-scalable neural net for ML/AI.
 Named for the word for "doe" in Gaulish.
-A doe is fast and lightweight, like this application.
+A doe is fast and lightweight, unlike this application.

-This software does not yet have many features, but it works and can create and train neural networks and perform classification predictions.
+This software does not yet have many features, but it sometimes works and can create and train neural networks and perform classification predictions.

 # Example Usage
 Example usage (after checking out the code and running `make`):